ppy/osu-wiki/news/2026/2026-08-24-aspire-6-voting.md

 **Aspirant**: Awarded to the winners of each Aspire category.

-Winners will receive:
+Both participants will receive:

 - [*Elite Mapper: Aspirant* title](/wiki/People/Users_with_unique_titles#aspire-mapping-contest-winners) (or special increment for existing Elite Mappers)
 - Aspire 6 winner [badge](/wiki/Community/Profile_badge)
 - 1 year of [osu!supporter](/wiki/osu!supporter)

 **Runner Up**: Awarded to runners up and honourable mentions of each category.
+Honourable mentions are entries selected by the osu!team that are deemed worthy of a special mention.

 Both participants will receive: